Lyngurium

 As is usual in bestiaries, the lynx in this late 13th-century English manuscript is shown urinating, the urine turning to the mythical stone lyngurium.

 Lyngurium or Ligurium is the name of a mythical gemstone believed to be formed of the solidified urine of the lynx (the best ones coming from wild males).
 It was included in classical and "almost every medieval lapidary" or book of gems until it gradually disappeared from view in the 17th century.

 Properties and history

 As well as various medical properties, lyngurium was credited with the power to attract objects, including metal; in fact it seems likely that what was thought to be lyngurium was either a type of yellow amber, which was known to the Ancient Greeks, but obtained from the distant Baltic coast, or less likely forms of tourmaline.
-The first surviving description of Lyngurium is by Theophrastus (died c.
+The first surviving description of Lyngurium is by Theophrastus (c.
+371 – c.
 287 BC), and most later descriptions derive from his account.
 Theophrastus said it was: